Ecogenomics/GTDBTk/README.md

 [![Docker Image Version (latest by date)](https://img.shields.io/docker/v/ecogenomic/gtdbtk?sort=date&color=299bec&label=docker)](https://hub.docker.com/r/ecogenomic/gtdbtk)
 [![Docker Pulls](https://img.shields.io/docker/pulls/ecogenomic/gtdbtk?color=299bec&label=pulls)](https://hub.docker.com/r/ecogenomic/gtdbtk)

-<b>[GTDB-Tk v2.0.1](https://ecogenomics.github.io/GTDBTk/announcements.html) was released on April xx, 2022 along with new reference data for [GTDB R07-RS207](https://gtdb.ecogenomic.org/).
+<b>[GTDB-Tk v2.0.0](https://ecogenomics.github.io/GTDBTk/announcements.html) was released on April 8, 2022 along with new reference data for [GTDB R07-RS207](https://gtdb.ecogenomic.org/).
 Upgrading is recommended.</b>
-<b> Please note v2.0.1+ is not compatible with GTDB R06-RS202. </b>
+<b> Please note v2.0.0+ is not compatible with GTDB R06-RS202. </b>

 GTDB-Tk is a software toolkit for assigning objective taxonomic classifications to bacterial and archaeal genomes based on the Genome Database Taxonomy [GTDB](https://gtdb.ecogenomic.org/).
 It is designed to work with recent advances that allow hundreds or thousands of metagenome-assembled genomes (MAGs) to be obtained directly from environmental samples.
 It can also be applied to isolate and single-cell genomes.
 The GTDB-Tk is open source and released under the [GNU General Public License (Version 3)](https://www.gnu.org/licenses/gpl-3.0.en.html).